AMI Digital Asset Specifications

 Deliverables

-For each original recording, the following shall be produced:
+For each original recording, the following should be produced:

 Capture tools

-Film must be digitized and captured as DPX, then transcoded with any synchronous Broadcast Wave files to FFV1/FLAC/Matroska using RAWcooked (https://mediaarea.net/RAWcooked).
+Film must be digitized and captured either (1) as DPX, then transcoded along with synchronous Broadcast Wave files to FFV1/FLAC/Matroska using RAWcooked, or (2) directly to FFV1/FLAC/Matroska using a Lasergraphics scanner, provided that all NYPL specifications are met.

 Source format 35mm 16mm 8mm / Super 8mm / Double 8mm